 What's blooming in your garden on this fine November day?
 I hope you'll join in for Garden Bloggers Bloom Day by posting about what's blooming in your garden on the 15th of the month.

 It's easy to participate!
-Just post about what's blooming in your garden, then leave a link to your post in the Mr. Linky widget below so we can find you and a comment to tell us a little about what we'll find in your November garden.
+Just post about what's blooming in your garden, leave a comment below to tell us a little about what we'll find in your November garden, then leave a link to your bloom day post in the Mr. Linky widget below so we can find you.

 All are welcome to participate!

 "We can have flowers nearly every month of the year.” ~ Elizabeth Lawrence